 If you’re considering applying to graduate school, you need to plan at least a year in advance.
-This means that if you plan to enroll in Fall 2019, you should already have a plan in action.
-If you’re starting your junior year and intend to apply for Fall 2020, now’s also a great time to look ahead so you know what to do as your penultimate year of undergrad wraps up.
+That means, if you’re heading into your senior year and intend to apply for Fall 2021, now’s the perfect time to get the ball rolling.

 Get an idea of the timeline you should follow (or catch-up on) to make sure you feel prepared — and not rushed — during your last year of undergraduate studies.